 Students in their final year of high school should apply early even though they have not yet completed the

 required courses.
 They should also arrange for their high school to send final transcripts directly to Yukon

 Once you’re admitted, you’ll receive a Letter of Acceptance.
 This means you are admitted to Yukon College but not yet registered into your program of choice.

 Applying for admission and registering in courses are two separate processes.
-Acceptance for admission to Yukon College does not secure entry to particular courses or programs.
+Acceptance into a Yukon College program confirms your eligibility to register in that program.
 Only course registration and payment of tuition and related fees guarantees your seat.
 Enrolment in most courses is limited, so courses may fill before the end of the registration period.
 Students are encouraged to register early in order to avoid disappointment.